The Scoop on GI Upset in Cats & Dogs

 4. How: The workup for a GI upset requires the process of elimination.
 The veterinarian will eliminate more serious conditions, before making a diagnosis of gastroenteritis.
 A detailed medical history, thorough physical exam, and diagnostic tests may be required.

-5. EPC affordable price: GI Upset Package for dogs and cats: $80.
-Book a visit now.
+5. EPC affordable price: GI Upset Package for is $100 for dogs and $90 cats.
+Check in now.

 What GI Upset Is